CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/FromTheGroundUp/FTGU.md

 ## Research Locked Until Stage Achieved

-To check if a stage is achieve you simply need to add ""stage": "gamestageName"".
+To check if a stage is achieve you simply need to add "`"stage": "gamestageName"`".

 ```
 {